wireservice/agate/docs/tutorial.rst

 This takes our grouped ``TableSet``, computes the sum of the ``total_cost`` column for each ``Table`` in the set and then builds a new table containing the aggregate results.
 The new table will have the columns ``group``, ``count`` and ``total_sum_cost``.
 The first two columns always have the same names and the last one is generated based on the name of the column and the operation being applied.

-The :meth:`journalism.tableset.TableSet.aggregate`: function takes a list of operations to perform.
+The :meth:`.TableSet.aggregate`: function takes a list of operations to perform.
 You can aggregate as many columns as you like in a single step and they will all appear in the output table.

 Lastly, we'll sort our new table and print the results.